By Tacoma/Pierce County Habitat for Humanity in Fundraiser

 You should also have some cash on you for any water or snacks you choose to buy along the way, or in case a challenge requires your team to purchase a small item.

-Of course, we recommend sunscreen and water bottles.
-And your face mask.
+Of course, we recommend sunscreen, water bottles, hand sanitizer, and face masks.

-Because this is a “race where you stand” event, there won’t be professional race photos.
-But you’ll be capturing lots of amazing moments for the race itself.
+Because this is a “race where you stand” event, there aren’t be professional race photos.
+But you’ll be capturing lots of amazing moments of the race.

 We’d love for you to share those images with us!
 You can find us on most social media platforms, tagging @tacomahabitat.
 We also encourage hashtags: #beyondthebackyard; #tacomahabitat; #raceforhomes; and #Habitatadventurerace.